sagarbhatt0904/ACMEwebsite/content/_index.md

 ---
-title: "Adaptive Control of Microstructre Evolution"
+title: "Adaptive Control of Microstructure Evolution"
-featured_image: '/images/banner.png'
+featured_image: '/images/banner1.png'
 description: "A short description of the project"
 ---